 Finally, after a very wet, gray and dreary spring, an abundance of sunshine this week! *** I took advantage of the natural sunlight streaming through a basement window to shoot some new pottery pieces I made with new clay and … Continue reading Wordless Wednesday: Straight Out of the Camera

 After much thought, reading, note-taking and collaboration with fellow potters, I think I have discovered the reason why I have had pin holes. #1: The glazes were too thick.
 So early spring, I adjusted my glazes.
 The result was perfect on two of the three clay bodies. #2: It is a particular clay-body.
-After talking … Continue reading News!
+After talking with my clay supplier and showing them my test tiles, we agreed that it must be the clay body.
+I also learned that this particular clay-body under went some “important changes” a couple years ago.
+Coincidentally, that is when I started having the troubles.
+So, … Continue reading News!
 Not Breaking but News . . .

 What!?
 I haven’t posted since October 22nd?! 😱 Well, happy December!
 We flew through Halloween!
 Then Thanksgiving happened in the blink of an eye.
 Now, December is upon us as well snow . . . . . .and baking season.
 Cookies, breads … Continue reading Merry & Bright

 I’ve never seen a summer go by so fast in all my life!
 Due to the falling temperature, I brought my wheel into the garage from my back porch because I am NOT DONE throwing things!
 You see, my back … Continue reading End of Throwing Season

 Yes, there are time differences between countries, states and cities, but I’ve noticed time differences affect photography.
 The outside light changes through the day.
 You may not notice the vast difference in light as the day proceeds, but through a … Continue reading Time Differences